galastrostats/general/git-tutorial/05-branches.md

 +Co-signers: Wolfman, Dracula, Frankenstein, and Mummy It is so a planet!
  A planet with a heart on its surface; what's not to love?
-+Pluto & Charon are 2 planets orbiting a center of mass outside either body -- no howling at Charon, it's not a moon
++Pluto & Charon are 2 planets orbiting a center of mass outside either one -- no howling at Charon, it's not a moon
 ```

 These changes all look good, so let's proceed with the merge.